 Leading players such as Schneider Electric offers solutions electric utilities.
 For instance, in December 2015, Schneider Electric announced the introduction of a Wi-Fi thermostat.
 Wiser Air thermostat is equipped with ZigBee to interface with smart meters as well as other intelligent home devices.

 The DR program helps in improving distribution, control, optimization, monitoring through the optimization, development, as well as dispatch of Virtual Power Plants.
-In December 2015, ABB announced the installation of 363 kilovolts which disconnects the circuit breaker along with the Fiber Optic Current Sensor, thereby integrating three substation functions which include current measurement, disconnecting and circuit-breaking into one single component, henceforth reducing the space needed for a substation bay.
+In December 2015, ABB announced the installation of 363 kilovolts which disconnect the circuit breaker along with the Fiber Optic Current Sensor, thereby integrating three substation functions which include current measurement, disconnecting, and circuit-breaking into one single component, henceforth reducing the space needed for a substation bay.

-In May 2015, Honeywell announced the use of OpenADR 2.0b, the latest version of the open standard which is developed in the U.S to allow utilities as well as DR aggregators to communicate with networked building control systems.
-This is the same technology that Honeywell has used in nearly 20 projects in the regions of Europe, U.S., and China.
-Furthermore, in Asia Pacific region, the OpenADR Alliance announced a partnership with the India Smart Grid Forum to boost adoption of smart grid technology.
+In May 2015, Honeywell announced the use of OpenADR 2.0b, the latest version of the open standard which is developed in the U.S. to allow utilities as well as DR aggregators to communicate with networked building control systems.
+This is the same technology that Honeywell has used in nearly 20 projects in the regions of Europe, the U.S., and China.
+Furthermore, in the Asia Pacific region, the OpenADR Alliance announced a partnership with the India Smart Grid Forum to boost adoption of smart grid technology.
 Additionally, in March 2014, Honeywell announced the introduction of a two-year program with CPS Energy to use ADR technology & services to connect and collaborate with industrial as well as commercial customers, and thereby adjust electricity consumption during peak energy demand.

 Notable companies include Comverge, Itron, ABB, Siemens, Opower, Eaton Corporation plc, Johnson Controls, General Electric, and EnerNOC.